 The first year has units such as Developing Fuels, What’s in a medicine and the Ozone story.
 Each unit has a theme running through it and Chemistry theory is introduced where it links to this theme.
 The Chemistry content is regularly revisited and extended upon to build knowledge as the course progresses.
-The AS course is intense and most students find it very challenging but enjoyable.
+The first year of the course is intense and most students find it very challenging but enjoyable.

-The A level is now all examined at the end of the 2 year course with 3 written exams.
+The A level is examined at the end of the 2 year course with 3 written exams.
 One of these exams is entirely based on practical work which students will complete throughout the course.
 Students will also be working towards their practical endorsement qualification, alongside their A level, and they will be keeping a record of some of their practical activity in order to achieve the required criteria.